Sonya Clark: Hair Craft Project

+The Hair Craft Project is a series of photographs and canvas works that were made in collaboration between the artist and Black hairstylists, who Clark sees as practicing their own form of textile artistry.
+Each hairdresser demonstrated their skills and expertise by working on Clark's own hair, using her head as a canvas.
+The resulting hairstyle was then photographed, and paired with a complementing canvas work.
+On each canvas, the hairstylists duplicated the hairstyle done on Clark's hair using silk thread.
+This project breaks down barriers between craft and art, salon and art institutions, showing that both spaces are sites of skill, improvisation, aesthetic sensibility, and commerce.

 According to Clark, "Hairdressers are my heroes.
 The poetry and politics of Black hair care specialists are central to my work as an artist and educator.
 Rooted in a rich legacy, their hands embody an ability to map a head with a comb and manipulate the fiber we grow into a complex form.
 These artists have mastered a craft impossible for me to take for granted."
 She claims, "hair is power," and, "as carrier of DNA, hair holds the essence of identity."

 "I grew up braiding my hair and my sister's hair, so in one sense, like many black women, I had been preparing to be a textile artist for a very long time."

 Clark further considered the hair strand as a tool for communication and worked with graphic designer Boquin Peng to create an alphabet based on the curl pattern of her hair called Twist.

 Flag Project

 Clark's explorations with flags began with her thesis Kente Flag Project in 1995.
 This work is a mixture of elements from African and Western/American culture.
-She weaves Kente patterns into the design for strength and endurance, advancement and achievement, and prosperity.
+Clark specifically utilized Kente patterns for strength and endurance, advancement and achievement, and prosperity.
+The traditional Kente patterns, an African weave structure, were woven on a European loom, and combined with American flag imagery--the result being fabric that contained symbols of identity and cultural pride that reached across two cultures.